Human evolution: Bipedalism

 Bipedalism (walking on two legs) is the basic adaptation of the hominid and is considered the main cause behind a suite of skeletal changes shared by all bipedal hominids.
+Fossil records regarding bipedalism since the 1990s have placed the emergence of the earliest hominins to the late Miocene era.
 The earliest hominin, of presumably primitive bipedalism, is considered to be either Sahelanthropus or Orrorin, both of which arose some 6 to 7 million years ago.
 The non-bipedal knuckle-walkers, the gorillas and chimpanzees, diverged from the hominin line over a period covering the same time, so either Sahelanthropus or Orrorin may be our last shared ancestor.
 Ardipithecus, a full biped, arose approximately 5.6 million years ago.

 The early bipeds eventually evolved into the australopithecines and still later into the genus Homo.
 There are several theories of the adaptation value of bipedalism.
 It is possible that bipedalism was favored because it freed the hands for reaching and carrying food, saved energy during locomotion, enabled long-distance running and hunting, provided an enhanced field of vision, and helped avoid hyperthermia by reducing the surface area exposed to direct sun; features all advantageous for thriving in the new savanna and woodland environment created as a result of the East African Rift Valley uplift versus the previous closed forest habitat.
 A 2007 study provides support for the hypothesis that bipedalism evolved because it used less energy than quadrupedal knuckle-walking.
 However, recent studies suggest that bipedality without the ability to use fire would not have allowed global dispersal.
 This change in gait saw a lengthening of the legs proportionately when compared to the length of the arms, which were shortened through the removal of the need for brachiation.
 Another change is the shape of the big toe.
 Recent studies suggest that australopithecines still lived part of the time in trees as a result of maintaining a grasping big toe.
 This was progressively lost in habilines.